 Grab some grub on Granville Island

 Ride around the seawall to Howe Street to take the Aquabus to Granville Island.
 The changing season brings fresh produce like asparagus, radishes and rhubarb to the colourful Granville Island Public Market and there are plenty of pit stops to fill up at after a morning cycle.
-Try one of the food court outlets or make your own picnic with a fresh sourdough baguette from Terra Breads, dill pickles from Kaylin & Hobbs and local fromage from Benton Brothers Fine Cheese.
+Try one of the vendors in the food court or make your own picnic with a fresh sourdough baguette from Terra Breads, dill pickles from Hobbs and local fromage from Benton Brothers Fine Cheese.

 Take a trip to outer space